WajdyEssam/mangotalaat/README.md

-Welcome to Mango Application
+Welcome to Mangotalaat  Application
 ------------------------------

-1) its a commercial application designed for juice shop in Saudi Arabia, using C++/Qt.
+1) Its a commercial application designed for juice shop in Saudi Arabia, using C++/Qt.

 2) The application support touch screen and normal machine.